SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Shaking her head, she drives the thought away.

 *This is the first time I've been here alone.*

+A few more tears fall from her eyes, but she makes no effort to wipe them away.

 She glances around the front of the store, taking in how different it looks in the dark.